act-rules/act-rules.github.io/pages/contribute/rule-feedback.md

 ## Feedback for ideas and early drafts (Issues on GitHub)

-Rules and Definitions (shared terms across rules) that are GitHub Issues can be everything from just a title to a quite finished rule.
-The issues will be prefixed with either "Rule:" (or possibly "New Rule:") or "Algorithm".
+Rule ideas and definitions (shared terms across rules) that are currently GitHub issues can be anything from just a title to an almost finished rule draft.
+These Issues will be prefixed with either "Rule:" (or possibly "New Rule:") or "Algorithm".

 The top comment on such an issue should hold the most up to date version of the rule idea or algorithm, and underneath there will be a thread of related comments and a history of actions.